New study tests lifestyle program to stop gestational diabetes before it starts

 Summary

-This study tests whether a more intensive diet and exercise counseling program can help high-risk pregnant women keep their blood sugar in check and lower their chances of developing gestational diabetes.
-Researchers will compare this program to the standard advice given during pregnancy.
-The study plans to enroll 100 women who are early in pregnancy and have risk factors like age 35+, family history of diabetes, or high BMI.
+This study tests whether a more intensive diet and activity counseling program can help high-risk pregnant women keep their blood sugar in a healthy range and lower their chances of developing gestational diabetes.
+About 100 women early in pregnancy (16 weeks or less) who have risk factors like age 35+, family history of diabetes, or high BMI will take part.
+The program will be compared to the standard diet and activity advice usually given.

 Get updates